Far-right politics in Finland: History

 Nazi parties failed to attain seats in the parliament, although former and future MPs and ministers were active in the Nazi movement.
 The fascist IKL achieved success in the parliamentary elections of 1933, 1936 and 1939.
 Fascist IKL and the conservative National Coalition Party had an electoral alliance in the 1933 parliamentary election after the radical anti-communist "Lapua wing" led by Eino Suolahti and Edwin Linkomies took over party leadership.
 The National Coalition Party distanced itself from IKL and the far right after the alliance suffered a major election loss.
 The far-right groups exercised considerable political power, pressuring the government to outlaw communist parties and newspapers and expel Freemasons from the armed forces.
 Conservative and White Guard authorities supported the far right to a large extent, National Coalition Party and the right-wing of Agrarian League supporting the Lapua movement.
+The government chose to appease the far-right and acquiesced to their demands following the show of power during the Peasant March and Vaasa riot.
+In 1922 Conservative MP and chairman of the parliamentary military committee Oskari Heikinheimo stated that "We White Guardists are not at all ashamed by the comparison [to fascists], on the contrary we confess with joy and pride we are congenial spirits with the Italian fascists."

+Especially the criminal justice system was sympathetic to the far-right: According to author Sirpa Kähkönen, fascists were overrepresented among prison officers and sometimes outright controlled certain correctional institutions.
+For example, the leadership of the Tammisaari forced labor camp belonged to the IKL and new officers were pressured to join the blackshirts.
+In 1932, the warden of Tammisaari labor camp Kiianlinna, his deputy Torsten Palenius and 50 officers sent greetings to Vihtori Kosola in the local IKL newspaper.
+The State Police had copies of the Protocols of the Elders of Zion and the International Jew in its libraries available to those wishing to read them and the chief of the State Police Ossi Holmström subscribed to the Judeo-Bolshevik conspiracy theory.
 The social-democratic politician Onni Happonen was arrested by police who then turned him over to a fascist lynch mob to be killed.

-The government chose to appease the far-right and acquiesced to their demands following the show of power during the Peasant March and Vaasa riot.
+According to a study that was awarded by Finnish Ministry of Culture, Finland never experienced a total fascist takeover because Finland already had institutionalized anti-communism and oppressing the already paralyzed left was generally viewed as acceptable.
+Actors on the far-right could not challenge it from the right and articulate a credible alternative.